Last Updated on December 8, 2022 by Lori Geurin

 - I can eat the healthy foods I want and not have to cut out entire food groups

-- it helps my concentration
+- it helps with my concentration and alertness

 - it’s improved my short-term memory (another symptom of Lyme)

-- fewer sugar cravings
+- I have fewer sugar cravings

 Intermittent Fasting, Lose Weight The Easy Way